 This model was trained modularly, i.e. each stage of the pipeline consists of a model that was trained individually, and each model’s outputs then get piped to next.
 The first stage of the pipeline, object detection and tracking, utilizes the Mask RCNN architecture as its backbone.
 This model is actively being improved and more details can be found on either GitHub or in the following publication.
 The next stage, proposal generation, spatially and temporally localizes candidates that pertain to the three main activity buckets explained above by analyzing the person and vehicle trajectories obtained by the first stage.
 The proposals are then fed to the final stage, feature extraction and activity classification.
 The feature extraction step uses an I3D architecture, and a bi-directional LSTM was used for temporal activity classification.
 Both models were fine-tuned on the VIRAT and MEVA datasets.

 This model was evaluated on various validation sets provided by NIST, which consisted of videos taken from a subset of both the VIRAT and MEVA datasets.
-The scoring software used by NIST can be found here.

 The inputs to this model must adhere to the following specifications: